-As the pandemic and lockdown continues in the UK, you and your family may be experiencing financial difficulties or have concerns about the future.
+As the pandemic continues in the UK, you and your family may be experiencing financial difficulties or have concerns about the future.

 If you are about to graduate, while you may still be able to take up employment offers, it is possible that some employment contracts will be postponed or cancelled.
 Looking for a new job may also be challenging for a while, so you need to know what your options are with respect to financial support and where you stand with bills and banking.